Västra Götaland County South: Electoral system

 Västra Götaland County North currently elects eight of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
-Only parties that that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
+Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
 Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.